StanislavSobol/EchoMskPersons/README.md

 - Mediaplayer, able to play the audio-podcasts both on background and foreground.
 The player remembers last track position for every podcast.
 - Single activity
 - Reach notification (Remote views) for the mediaplayer
-- Config files with various parameters
 - Offline work.
 Detects and shows when the device goes offline and back (only for the foreground state)
-- KAPT for feature routing annotation
+- KAPT for direct injecting config values for different params from JSON-file
 - Night mode (dark theme) is widely supported
 - Any person who has a personal channel on "Echo of Moscow", can be easily added to the lists of persons via xml-file